bdashrad/hubot/README.md

 # hubot-bang-bang

-Repeat the last command directed at hubot
+Repeat the last command directed at hubot.

 See [`src/bang-bang.coffee`](src/bang-bang.coffee) for full documentation.